UNNC-Fab/2025-1-XiaonaXu/docs/assignments/2EP/week2.md

   return output;
 }
 ```
-This is the code fro the program
+This is the code for the program

+now start connecting, it should work